National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     This is the real way of doing it, and the resulting product is saved.

-1. Select the code you want to execute, and click click [ctrl + shift + enter].
+1. Select the code you want to execute, and click [ctrl + shift + enter].

-    This is how you can debug small sections of code and iteratively developed focused sections faster.
+    This is how you can debug small sections of code and iteratively develop focused sections faster.

-    This runs code in the "Console" panel, which is acts kinda independently.
+    This runs code in the "Console" panel, which acts kinda independently.

     Note that the first time you run something in the console, execute `load_packages()` by itself.